 - They grasp the core technologies in high-frequency PCB to minimize the expansion and contraction control.

 PCBONLOINE usually manufactures high-frequency PCBs of 4 to 8 layers.
 But if you want, PCBONLINE can manufacture up to 24-layer high-frequency PCBs for you.
 Online quote for high-frequency/high-speed PCB manufacturing now.
-Or you can send an email to PCBONNLINE or chat online for suggestions to choosing materials of low DK and Df.
+Or you can send an email to PCBONNLINE or chat online for suggestions for choosing materials of low DK and Df.

 This article tells what DK and Df are, the factors that cause their changes, and how to make a balance when the material can't have both low DK and Df.
 Finding a reliable high-frequency/high-speed PCB manufacturer is important.
 By choosing PCBONLINE as your high-frequency PCB manufacturer, you can make sure your PCBs have low DK and Df best suitable for the product application.

 - What is High-Speed PCB: Are High-Speed and High-Frequency PCBs the Same?